Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 If you have a deep birdbath, always check that the water level is safe for the little birds.
 Add some more stones or pebbles if you still have areas in the bath that are too deep.

-To help them, plant bushes or shrubby vines close to the feeder, where the birds can take cover.
+Plant bushes or shrubby vines close to the fountain where the birds can quickly take cover.

 hummingbird atop a bird fountain

-It might seem enough that you have a birdbath and probably a top rated hummingbird feeder containing nectar hanging in your yard for the hummers.
+It might seem enough that you have a good birdbath placement and probably a top rated hummingbird feeder containing fresh, delicious nectar hanging in your yard for the hummers.

-But there's never too much fun.
-Turn your home into a haven for hummingbirds by planting some nectar-rich flowers near their water source.
+But you can turn your home into a haven for hummingbirds by planting some nectar-rich flowers near their water source.

-The flowers will catch their attention and draw them faster to your birdbath.
+The brightly-colored flowers will catch their attention and draw them faster to your birdbath.

 Summary